60 Second Lemon Law Assessment™

 Many consumers make the mistake of only communicating with the dealership.
 While the dealer performs the repairs, the manufacturer is the party legally responsible under the lemon law.
 Documenting your communication with the manufacturer strengthens your claim.

-If the manufacturer cannot fix the defect after a reasonable number of attempts, Ohio’s lemon law gives you three potential remedies:
+If the manufacturer cannot fix the defect after a reasonable number of attempts or amount of time, Ohio’s lemon law gives you three potential remedies:

 The manufacturer must repurchase the vehicle at its full purchase price, which includes:

-The manufacturer may deduct a reasonable use allowance based on the mileage you drove before the first repair attempt for the defect.
+The manufacturer may NOT deduct a reasonable use allowance based on the mileage you drove before the first repair attempt for the defect in Ohio.

 Instead of a buyback, you can request a comparable replacement vehicle of the same make and model (or a reasonably equivalent vehicle if the exact model is unavailable).

-In many cases, a negotiated cash settlement is reached without going through formal arbitration or court.
-This is the most common outcome.
-Settlements typically include cash compensation for diminished value, loss of use, and inconvenience, plus the manufacturer pays all attorney’s fees and costs.
+In many non-qualifying state lemon law cases, a negotiated cash settlement is reached without going through formal arbitration or court.
+This is a common outcome.
+Settlements typically include cash compensation for diminished value, loss of use, and inconvenience, inclusive of attorney’s fees and costs.

-At Kahn & Associates, over 97% of our clients’ cases settle without going to court, and most cases resolve in 30 days or less.
+At Kahn & Associates, most settle without going to court and many cases resolve in 60 – 90 days or less.

 One of the most significant developments in Ohio lemon law history is the case of Royster v.
 Toyota Motor Sales, U.S.A., Inc. (2001), 92 Ohio St.3d 327.
-This landmark case was argued before the Ohio Supreme Court by Craig A. Kahn, founder of Kahn & Associates, and it fundamentally strengthened consumer protections for Ohio vehicle owners.
+This landmark case was handled by Craig A Kahn (founder of Kahn & Associates) and his team and eventually reached the Ohio Supreme Court, where it fundamentally strengthened consumer protections for Ohio vehicle owners.

 The consumer in the Royster case had a new Toyota with persistent defects that kept the vehicle in the shop for more than 30 cumulative days.
-Toyota argued that the presumption of a lemon should not automatically apply and tried to limit consumers’ ability to use the 30-day out-of-service standard.
+Toyota argued that the presumption of a lemon should not automatically apply because they eventually fixed the vehicle and tried to limit consumers’ ability to use the 30-day out-of-service presumption.

-The Royster decision is now taught in law schools nationwide and cited by attorneys across the country.
+The Royster decision is now cited by attorneys across the country.
 It ensures that Ohio consumers are not forced to endure endless repair attempts while manufacturers delay and deny.
 If your car has been in the shop for a combined 30 days or more, you have strong legal footing under this precedent.

 Filing a lemon law claim in Ohio does not have to be complicated, especially with experienced legal guidance.
-Here is the process:
+For a broader overview of how the lemon law works across all states, see our complete guide.
+Here is the Ohio-specific process:

 From the first sign of trouble, keep detailed records: